kavaro/loki-hooks/README.md

 import Loki from 'lokijs'
 import { v4 as uuid } from 'uuid'
-import { Hooks, HookMethods } from 'member-hooks' import { THooksLoki, createHooksLoki } from 'loki-hooks'
+import { Hooks, HookMethods } from 'member-hooks' import { THooksLoki, createHooksLoki } from '.'

 interface TSeqOptions {
   field?: string,